denevell/AndroidQuickstart/README.md

 - Fragment navigation

 - Swipe to refresh / Loading icon
+- Time it takes to show play services licence
 - List view with images
 - Image downloading and caching
 - Checks for connectivity